puga-42/NN-Sound-Classification/README.md

 ###     - Chroma Frequencies
     - Idendifies sounds that fall into distinced pitches.
-Large amounts of chroma features is a strong indicator for the presence of music.
+    - Large amounts of chroma features is a strong indicator for the presence of music.
    ![alt text](img/chroma_freq.png "Title")

 ###     - Spectral Roll-off
     - The frequency below which a certain percentage of the total spectral energy lies.
+I've used 85% for this model.

   ![alt text](img/spectral_rolloff.png "Title")

 ## Building the Neural Networks
-Need to get a more even split sample of speech and no speech/music and no music
+There are over 500 unique labels in the data.
+Instead of training a model to recognize all labels concurrently, we'll train it to recognize the presence of certain unique sounds.
+Here are two differnt models:
+    - One that identifies music
+    - One that identifies speech

 ### Recognizing the Presence of Music